victoire-dnzt/awng-tutorial-victoire-denizot/README.md

 (venv) $ pip install Django
 ```

 Warning: `activate` might not work on Windows, complaining about some "execution policy" matter.
-In that case, open a powershell console, run `Set-ExecutionPolicy -scope CurrentUser`, answer `bypass` and `A` (yes to all).
+In that case, open a powershell console, run `Set-ExecutionPolicy -scope CurrentUser` and answer `bypass`.

 ## Use the virtual environment afterwards